 This post is dedicated to Mumbai, that bustling joyous hardworking capital of Maharashtra.
 This week saw the 10th anniversary of 26/11 – an attack that tried but failed to bring down this resilient metropolis, for many who love her, the heart of India.
 Terror attacks, floods, protest marches and violent riots, Mumbai has seen them all, and yet has somehow picked herself up and got going again, after each calamity.
-How better can a food blogger honour her than by dedicating to Mumbai, this post on a typical Maharashtrian Amti Dal with Goda Masala.
+How better can a food blogger honor her than by dedicating to Mumbai, this post on a typical Maharashtrian Amti Dal with Goda Masala.

 Before you ask me why I call it Amti Dal, when Amti would suffice, it’s because many of us may not recognise Amti, but all or most of us know what Dal is.
 (And another compelling reason, well, the bloggers nemesis, SEO.
 But lets not talk much about that!).
 Amti, however, as I understand it, is a little thinner than a North Indian dal, and apart from being seasoned with spices and condiments, also has tangy flavours from kokum or tamarind.
 But, as Kaumudi Marathe explains in ‘The Essential Marathi Cookbook’ its not such a simple definition.
 Kadhi, buttermilk thickened with gram flour, she says, is actually an amti and some people call thick amti as varan (which is usually the thick dal from split pigeon peas or other split lentils).

 After much serious reading, I’ve concluded that this Maharashtrian Amit Dal with Goda Masala, is in fact an amti, not very thick, seasoned with spices, flavoured with kokum and jaggery and also with the traditional Maharashtrian Goda Masala, a bit of coconut too, and therefore as authentic a recipe from Maharashtra’s cuisine as I could identify.